djm4556/ustores_solver/README.md

 You will first be prompted for a six-character serial number that can be found on the side of the bomb.
-Enter it, and be careful not to mistype, as changing the serial number will require you to restart the program, losing any data you entered (if you did enter any).
+Enter it, and be careful not to mistype, as changing the serial number will require you to restart the program, deleting any data you entered.

 After entering a valid serial number, the program will start asking for rotations, which must be entered in the order they occur.
 A pause denotes the end of the rotation sequence,